ClimateCodeFoundation/ccc-gistemp/readme.txt

 2. DEPENDENCIES

-The only dependency is Python 2.4 (or a more recent Python version).
+You need a machine that runs Python, and a network connection; there are no explicit operating system or CPU architecture dependencies so "any" operating system or CPU should be okay.

+We recommend Python 2.6, but ccc-gistemp should work on Python 2.4 or anything more recent.
 Support for Python 2.4 (and to some extent 2.5) remains fragile, and it has caused some problems in the past.

-We recommend Python 2.6 The code should run on OS X, FreeBSD, Windows, and probably a variety of other Unix-like operating systems.
+The code should run on OS X, FreeBSD, Windows, and probably a variety of other Unix-like operating systems.

 A network connection is required to download the input files (which need only be done once), and to display an optional graph from the results.
+If you use a proxy to access the internet then Python requires that the "http_proxy" environment variable it set.
+The proxy will need to handle both HTTP and FTP requests (this seems to cause some trouble, see "INPUT DATA" below for downloading data by hand).

 Python may already be installed on your machine (for example, it comes pre-installed on OS X), it may be possible to install it using your